bolshakov/gatling-ansible/README.md

 see https://github.com/ansible/ansible-modules-core/issues/4246#issuecomment-246841624

 ## Simulation

+Place your simulations into `ansible/files/gatling_user_files` directory and change `simulation_name` variable in inventory file.

 You can either run simulation in vagrant boxes, or on remote serves (only VScale currently supported)